CST-495-Journel-App/Write-About-It-App/README.md

 ## Overview
 ### Description
-Wrtie down your notes, journal entries, and post pictures that will be stored to look back on.
+Write down your notes, journal entries, and post pictures that will be stored to look back on.
 Capable of marking favorite entries based on user input.

 # Tools:
 - Parse